ethanfuerst/nba_analysis/README.md

 *bbal_std.ipynb* - Data is standardized for each season

 *bball_out.ipynb* - This data has all the original columns from nba_data.csv.
 In the other two notebooks, some columns we thought were redundant have been removed.
-Note: this notebook has been run since Darwin access was removed, so I'm going to try to find a version of it that hasn't been run since then.

 *norm_2019.csv* - Data after it had been normalized by bball_norm.ipynb